swvincent/EFCore.Pluralizer/README.md

 =======================================
 This project is a working sample that adds design-time pluralization to Entity Framework Core.

+*** This particular fork of the original Bricelam.EntityFrameworkCore.Pluralizer supports alphanumeric table names, instead of supporting only alpha table names. ***

 Usage
 -----
 To use the package, simply install it.
 The pluralizer will be used when reverse engineering a model from an existing